matplotlib/matplotlib/doc/devel/min_dep_policy.rst

 Dependency version policy
 =========================

-For the purpose of this document, 'minor version' is in the sense of SemVer (major, minor, patch) and includes both major and minor releases.
+For the purpose of this document, 'minor version' is in the sense of SemVer (major, minor, patch) or 'meso version' in the sense of `EffVer
+<https://jacobtomlinson.dev/effver/>`_ (macro, meso, micro).
+It includes both
+major/macro and minor/meso releases.
 For projects that use date-based versioning, every release is a 'minor version'.

 Matplotlib follows `NEP 29
 <https://numpy.org/neps/nep-0029-deprecation_policy.html>`__.